kaylah176/Project_2/README.md

 It is immediately visible that there is greater correlation among the last three classes than the first seven.

 ## 9. Revenue Forecast
 At this point we have compiled enough data to forecast streams and revenue.
-We concatenated the 'X_test' and 'y_test', and grouped by genre streams and predicted streams.
+We concatenated the `X_test` and `y_test` and grouped by genre streams and predicted streams.
 The historical versus predicted streams are as follows:

 <img width="801" alt="Screenshot 2024-04-08 at 9 18 23 PM" src="https://github.com/kaylah176/Project_2/assets/151468004/295c71ff-5451-48bd-8a8f-4cefa91bd64e">